christine-zhang1/cs180/proj3/index.md

 To compute the mean neutral and mean smiling face of the population, I used the following procedure:

 1. Get the average face shape by taking the average of the 46 correspondence points across all 200 images.
+Add the four corners of the image dimensions as 4 extra correspondence points.
 2. Warp each face into the average face shape using the procedure from part 2, but instead of having a second face image as the target, use the average shape correspondence points.
 3. Take the average color of all the warped images to get the final mean face image.